Clicks can be Cheating: Counterfactual Recommendation for Mitigating Clickbait Issue: Counterfactual Recommendation

+Recall that the CR inference requires two predictions: $Y_{u, i, e}$ and $Y_{u, i^*, e}$.
+The target of model training is thus twofold --- learning parameters of the structural equations (\ie $f_Y(\cdot)$ and $f_I(\cdot)$) that can accurately estimate both $Y_{u, i, e}$ and $Y_{u, i^*, e}$.
+As such, we minimize a multi-task training objective over historical clicks to learn the model parameters, which is formulated as:

-where $\alpha$ is a hyper-parameter to tune the relative weight of loss functions.
-Note that we also optimize $Y_{u, e}$ which can be seen as the prediction based on the user features and exposure features to facilitate the prediction in the counterfactual world.
+where $\bar{Y}_{u,i}$ is the label for $u$ and $i$, and $\alpha$ is a hyperparameter to tune the relative weight of two tasks.
+Recall that $i^*$ indicates the recommender model doesn't take $i$ as the input, and thus $Y_{u, e}$ can be seen as the learned prediction $Y_{u, i^*, e}$ based on the user features $u$ and exposure features $e$ in the counterfactual world.